JigsManzano12/DegenToken/README.md

 To interact with the Degen Gaming Token, you can deploy smart contracts, call functions, or use wallets compatible with the Avalanche network.

+After cloning the repository for Gitpod, follow these steps to run all the scripts:

+1. Open your terminal in Gitpod.
+2. Run the following commands sequentially to interact with the token:

 ### Deploy the Degen Gaming Token contract
 ```
 npx hardhat run scripts/deploy.js